dwjoyce/pythonbook/chapters/Walking along data.rst

 Ranges
 ------

-However, it is a bit of a chore to have to type out the contents of our lists all the time.
+However, it is a bit of a chore to have to type out the contents of our number lists all the time.
 Typing in ten numbers is one thing.
 What if we wanted to have a list with a 1,000 numbers?
 Or a million?
 Not only would this be very time consuming (and also make our programs very long), it would also be rather error prone.
-Think about typing in a few thousand numbers, and then make a mistake somewhere in the middle!
+Think about typing in a few thousand numbers, and then making mistake somewhere in the middle!

 It is useful then that Python provides a function to give us a list of numbers in just the way we ask for.
 It is called ``range``, and given its name, it simply provides a range of numbers as a list of integers.
 Let's do the above program again using this ``range`` function::